fronx/call_by_need.rb/readme.md

 # => 0.00003
 ```

-## Okay…
+## Okay…?

-It's basically just a generalized `||=`.
-So maybe the name is a little misleading. *clear-throat*
+So the whole thing is basically a generalized `||=`.
+But if you get used to passing around `Context` objects instead of lambdas or plain values, you get the laziness aspect on top of it.

-The nice thing about it is that you can use it in an ad-hoc way to define anonymous memoizing contexts as a replacement for variables, or as part of regular class definitions, just so you don't have to write `||=` all over the place.
+The nice thing about it is that you can use it in an ad-hoc way to define anonymous memoizing contexts as a replacement for variables (add some non-determinism to your imperative code!), or as part of regular class definitions.
 And in both cases the syntax is pretty much the same.

 But it doesn't do anything you couldn't do without it.